dieherro91/ds4a-application/readme.md

 * sidebar_pred.py

-  In this file is the layout for the sidebar in the predictic page, with the dropdowns distribution, and filters.
+  In this file is the layout for the sidebar in the Prediction page, with the dropdowns distribution, and filters.
 * title.py

-  In this file is the layout for the navegation bar is present in the home, analitic, predictic and team-83 page, with the links for the navegation between pages and logout buttom.
+  In this file is the layout for the navegation bar is present in the home, analysis, Prediction and team-83 page, with the links for the navegation between pages and logout buttom.

 <Br>